cyoon1729/Multi-agent-reinforcement-learning/README.md

 - Implementation of algorithm presented in OpenAI's publication "Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments" (Lowe et al., https://arxiv.org/pdf/1706.02275.pdf)
 - Does not include "Inferring policies of other agents" and "policy ensembles"
 - multiagent-particle-environment: follow install instructions in https://github.com/openai/multiagent-particle-envs
+- Tested on Spread environment.
+- TODO:
+  - Test on competitive tests

 ## Running the code & Dependencies
 - Python 3.6